linode/docs/docs/guides/tools-reference/tools/how-to-use-zoxide/index.md

 ![zoxide uses fzf for interactive selection](zoxide-interactive-selection.png)

-Take a look at the [Setting Up fzf Integration](/docs/guides/how-to-use-zoxide/#setting-up-fzf-integration-optional) section above to learn how to install `fzf` if you don't have it already.
+Take a look at the [Set Up fzf Integration](/docs/guides/how-to-use-zoxide/#set-up-fzf-integration-optional) section above to learn how to install `fzf` if you don't have it already.